tetris245/ULTRAbc/README.md

 * Added automatic addition of standard backgrounds and their correct alphabetic order when loading UBC (it replaces the old bg1 command)
 * Improved the delay for the repetition of AutoJoin attempt, that happens now at the end of the current toast
 * Renamed the bg3 command as bg1
+* Removed all UBC buttons in Wardrobe (because they will be broken in BC RC132)